nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

 The following guidelines **MUST** be taken into account when designing new policies:

 - The URA identifier of the requesting organisation is mandatory.
-- When the request is for a FHIR endpoint, conformance to a capability statement is evaluated.
+- When the request is for a FHIR endpoint, conformance to a capability statement **MUST** be evaluated.
 - Patient context is mandatory for accessing patient data:
     - for search interactions, either a patient id or patient bsn **MUST** be derivable from the query;
     - for read interactions, the requested resource must have a direct link to a patient (for example through a patient